 "That's heavier than it looks," Nancy said, turning toward the others, "I went ahead and decided to get a few more…" She looked up, and the moment her eyes rested upon their visitor, she gasped and her keys fell to the floor.
 She was speechless.

-Misty stared at Nancy in shock.
-Her jaw dropped open wide.
+Misty stared at Nancy in shock and her jaw dropped open wide.
 The room became reverently silent.
 The girls took one step toward each other.
 Nancy's hair was down while Misty's was up in a ponytail.
 An expression of understanding crossed Misty's face.
-"You must be Nancy," she murmured, unable to take her eyes off Nancy.
+"You must be Nancy," she murmured, unable to take her eyes off of her.

 "We…we could be twins!"
 Nancy wondered aloud, "Who are you?"
 Mr. Drew stood quickly causing his chair to fall backward.
 He tried to walk backward the two steps it took to get to the stairs, but he tripped over his fallen chair.
 He caught himself on the wall that split the living room from the stairs.